 - Planned Interruptions – We will provide customers with four (4) business days notice for any planned interruption (instead of two (2) business days notice).

 Queensland Electricity Connection & Metering Manual (QECMM)

 The Queensland Electricity Connection and Metering Manual (QECMM) provides minimum requirements for connection of supply and metering of customer installations.

 Our Solar PV Installers page provides information regarding solar photovoltaic inverter systems and other embedded generators.

-In accordance with the Energex Pricing Proposal, our network tariffs have been formulated to reflect the costs allocated to various customer classes.
-The 2017-18 Tariff Schedule provides Energex's network tariffs for standard control services and prices for alternative control services.
+In accordance with our Pricing Proposal, our network tariffs have been formulated to reflect the costs allocated to various customer classes.
+The 2018-19 Network Tariff Guide (PDF 1.0 mb) provides our network tariffs for Standard Control Services and prices for Alternative Control Aervices.

-Read more on the most common network charges.
+Read more on the most common network charges (PDF 149.3 kb).

 Feedback and suggestions